RedHat-UX/red-hat-design-system/elements/rh-card/docs/10-style.md

 ### Color

 Cards are secondary layouts that shouldn’t command too much attention and blend in with whatever background they’re placed on.
-The card container is the only required element and it consists of a background color and rounded corners.
-A thin border is required if the card background is the same color as the background it's placed on.
+The card container is the only required element and it consists of a background color, rounded corners, and a thin border.

 <div class="grid">
   <figure>